 Our board of directors has adopted a director compensation policy for non-employee directors, which will become effective immediately upon the completion of this offering.
 The policy provides for the compensation of non-employee directors with cash and equity compensation.
-Under the policy, each nonemployee director will receive an annual board service retainer of \$30,000.
+Under the policy, each non-employee director will receive an annual board service retainer of \$30,000.
 The chairperson of each of our audit committee, our compensation committee and our nominating and corporate governance committee will receive additional annual committee chair service retainers of \$10,000, \$5,000 and \$5,000, respectively.
-Other members of our audit committee, our compensation committee and our nominating and corporate governance committee, our compensation committee and our nominating and corporate governance committee, our compensation committee and our nominating and corporate governance committee, our compensation committee and our nominating and corporate governance committee will receive additional annual cash retainers of \$3,000 for each such committee of which they are a member.
+Other members of our audit committee, our compensation committee and our nominating and corporate governance committee will receive additional annual cash retainers of \$3,000 for each such committee of which they are a member.
 The annual cash compensation amounts set forth above are payable in equal quarterly installments, payable in arrears following the end of each calendar quarter in which the board service occurs, prorated for any partial quarters of service.
 We will also reimburse all reasonable out-of-pocket expenses incurred by non-employee directors in attending meeting of our board of directors or any committee thereof.